Personalised living tips for guys

 Buy an air freshener

 It’s not all about looks, you know.
-Lads’ rooms have a reputation for not being the most fragrant, so don’t leave it to chance and buy a sweet-smelling air freshener.
-Grab a plug-in for ease or grab a candle or two for added ambience - whichever works for you.
+Lads’ rooms have a reputation for not being the most fragrant, so don’t leave it to chance and buy a sweet-smelling air freshener or even a diffuser.
 There are tons of options for the scent, so just make sure you really like it before you fill your room with it!

 Get some nice bedding (and spares)